 During the years ended December 31, 2018 and 2017, the Company recognized revenue under the Collaboration Agreement and the Amended Collaboration Agreement totaling approximately \$6.4 million and \$4.9 million, respectively.
 Included in the revenue recognized during the year ended December 31, 2018 is approximately \$3.0 million of additional revenue related to a cumulative catch-up adjustment associated with the Amended Collaboration Agreement.
 Included in the revenue recognized during the year ended December 31, 2017 is \$2.5 million related to the July 2017 Juno Milestone Payment.
-No revenue had been recognized through the date of the Amended Collaboration Agreement for the material rights performance obligations and there were no cumulative catch-up adjustments recorded for such performance obligations as a revenue prospectively when the material right has been exercised or when the respective option has lapsed.
+No revenue had been recognized through the date of the Amended Collaboration Agreement for the material rights performance obligations and there were no cumulative catch-up adjustments recorded for such performance obligations as a result of the Amended Collaboration Agreement.
+Amounts allocated to each of the material rights will be recognized as revenue prospectively when the material right has been exercised or when the respective option has lapsed.